Are oat groats good for dogs

 Including this grain in your canine’s diet can enhance their overall health.
 It’s a fantastic source of soluble and insoluble fibre, which aids in digestion and helps maintain a healthy weight.
 The fibre content promotes a balanced gut flora, reducing the risk of gastrointestinal issues.

-See also Is evergreen lawn feed safe for dogs
+See also Is it safe to give dogs cooked beef bones

 Rich in protein, this food contributes to muscle development and repair.
 It’s an excellent option for active breeds, providing sustained energy throughout the day.
 The protein quality is high, containing essential amino acids necessary for various bodily functions.